 - 1. Within rural areas of the Township, it is a primary goal of this Plan to preserve agriculturally productive lands and promote the expansion of the agricultural industry by preventing the fragmentation of economically viable farm units and the encroachment of incompatible land uses.
 Furthermore, it is the intent of this Plan to limit the amount and type of non-farm development so as to preserve the agricultural community and rural landscape in general. - 2.
 In accordance with the intent of this Plan to maintain the rural character of the Township, the majority of the new residential development is directed to Settlement Areas and existing lots of record.
 However, a limited number of new lots for residential purposes may be created in the Rural designation provided the following are satisfied: - a) No more than one lot shall be created from an existing lot as of the date of adoption of this Plan; - b) Lots should be restricted in size in order to conserve other lands in larger blocks for agricultural uses or environmental purposes.
-Consent lots should be developed to an approximate maximum size of 1.0 hectare, except where larger sizes may be suitable because of environmental constraints or design considerations; - The proposed lot will conform to the Minimum Distance Separation Formula and will not affect the ability of neighbouring farmers to expand their operations in the future; - d) The proposed lot will conform with the General Consent Policies of this Plan, and the General Development Policies of the County Plan; - e) The lot creation does not constitute strip development; and,
+Consent lots should be developed to an approximate maximum size of 1.0 hectare, except where larger sizes may be suitable because of environmental constraints or design considerations;

-- f) residential infilling shall be permitted between two residences, existing on the date of adoption of this updated Official Plan, where the distance between the dwellings, located on the same side of the road, is 100 metres (328 feet) or less provided it does not constitute strip development. - 3.
+- c) The proposed lot will conform to the Minimum Distance Separation Formula and will not affect the ability of neighbouring farmers to expand their operations in the future; - d) The proposed lot will conform with the General Consent Policies of this Plan, and the General Development Policies of the County Plan; - e) The lot creation does not constitute strip development; and, - f) Residential infilling shall be permitted between two residences, existing on the date of adoption of this updated Official Plan, where the distance between the dwellings, located on the same side of the road, is 100 metres (328 feet) or less provided it does not constitute strip development. - g) Both the severed and retained parcel shall be provided with appropriate water and sanitary services to the satisfaction of the Township. - 3.
 Development in rural areas should wherever possible be designed and sited on a property so as to minimize adverse impacts on agriculture and to minimize any negative impact on significant natural heritage features and areas and cultural features. - 4.
-New multiple lots and units for residential development shall be directed to Settlement Areas, and may be allowed in rural areas in site-specific locations with approved zoning or designation that permits this type of development in the Plan, as of June 16, 2006.
+New multiple lots and units for residential development shall be directed to Settlement Areas, and may be allowed on rural lands in site-specific locations with approved zoning or designation that permits this type of development in the Plan, as of June 16, 2006.
 The Township Zoning By-law may continue to recognize this type of development permitted under this policy and provide appropriate provisions for development. - 5.
 If an existing residence is surplus to a farming operation as a result of a farm consolidation, the lot may be severed in accordance with the policies of the Agricultural Designation. - 6.
 The creation of new lots for agricultural purposes may be permitted in accordance with the policies of the Agricultural Designation.